YouTube may be the most popular website for videos, but there are a lot of videos that you won’t find there.

 Common Sense Media, Kids-in-Mind, and Screen It! (which does not have a search function) provide reviews to help adults decide whether a work is appropriate for children of various ages.
 The reviews are very detailed and score on multiple different types of material (violence, language, scariness, etc.).
 Common Sense Media includes movies, television, and other media, while the other two include only movies.

-The “Google” option is a Google search limited to script sites, including the three mentioned here.
+The “Google+FF” option is a Google search limited to script sites, including the three mentioned here.

-FilmFreeway lists thousands of film festivals, screenplay contents and similar events around the world.
+FilmFreeway lists thousands of film festivals, screenplay contests and similar events around the world.

 Viki, DramaFever, and Asian Crush contain works mostly from Asian countries, but also Latin America and other places.
 They have subtitles in English and some other languages.
 BoxTV has Bollywood and other Indian movies in English and other languages.